 You often find eight bearings inside a set, which is enough for two spool holders.

-The spool holder is designed in a way, that you can use all parts of both sides of the holder and also switch the axis screws from back to front and vice versa.
-If you like to have the "smooth bed side" oriented to the outside, you have to mirror the right arm along the x-axis.
+The spool holder is designed in a way, that you can use all parts on both sides of the holder and also switch the axis bolts from back to front and vice versa.
+If you like to have the "smooth bedside" oriented to the outside, you have to mirror the right arm along the x-axis.

 For the infill, I used a honeycomb pattern because it matches the hexagonal style of the holder and my filament is quite translucent.
 Honeycomb gives good mechanical support in general.